robirr/HA-Mealie-Barcode-Scanner/README.md

 #### ESPHome YAML
 An example ESPHome YAML configuration file can be found in this repository under [/esphome/example-esphome-gm67.yaml](esphome/example-esphome-gm67.yaml).
 Some of the sensors created in the example are disabled in HA by default but can be enabled to help with debugging.

 A number of configuration options for the GM67 are also contained within the example YAML file.
-These settings can be used to tailor the GM67's behaviour as follows:
+These settings can be used to tailor the GM67's behaviour and can be set from within Home Assistant.
+The available config options are as follows:
 - Buzzer Volume: Sets the volume of the beep emitted when a barcode is scanned.
+Can also be used to turn off the buzzer.
 - Trigger Mode: Allows you to set the trigger mode which starts the GM67 scanning.
-The main options are:
+The available options are:
+  - "Button Holding" - which requires you to hold the button on the device in order to scan a barcode.
+  - "Button Trigger" - starts the device scanning after a short press of the button.
-  - "Continuous Scanning" - which does exactly what it says and sets the GM67 to contiuously attempt to scan a barcode.
+  - "Continuous Scanning" - which does exactly what it says and sets the GM67 to continuously attempt to scan a barcode.
   - "Automatic Induction" - which turns on the scanning only when the light level in front of the scanner changes (e.g. when a product is placed in front) and turns off again after a short duration or if a barcode is scanned.
 This mode prevents the continuous red and white scanning lights from being on constantly.
+  - "Host" - which sets the GM67 to only operate when instructed to do so from the host device via UART/TTL commands.
+- Scanning Light: Allows you to set the white scanning light to always off, always on, or on only when the device is trying to scan.
+- Collimation: These are the red scanning lines emitted by the scanner which help to line up a barcode to be scanned.
+Like the scanning light, they can be set to always on, always off, or on only when the device is trying to scan.
+- Collimation Flashing: Allows you to turn on or off the flashing of the Collimation lines.
+- Same Code Delay: Allows you to set the delay between the device allowing you to scan the same barcode.
+This can help to prevent accidental duplicate scans.
+It can be set from between half a second to 7 seconds or can disallow duplicate scans which prevents the same barcode being scanned twice in a row.
+- Scanning Enabled: Allows you to disable or enable the scanner as needed.
+If disabled, barcodes cannot be scanned.
+This can be useful as a child lock to prevent children scanning barcodes.
+Or it can be used to disable the scanner at night so it doesn't shine the scanning or collimation lights.

 <!-- Add all the configuration options in the example ESPHome file and describe the settings -->